lkasler/axon-demo/README.md

 ```

 This is the easiest way to get warm with Axon.
 Spring Boot eases the configuration using default components in Axon.
 For more information, go to [here](https://docs.axoniq.io/reference-guide/1.3-infrastructure-components/spring-boot-autoconfiguration).

-Also, Axon provides a very good tutorial or [recipe with Spring Boot](https://docs.axoniq.io/axon-cookbook/basic-recipes/simple-application-using-axon-framework-and-spring-boot).

 ## Run